 The beauty staple I’m never without is a Mac eyebrow pencil in Lingering.
 It’s fine enough to use to draw hairline strokes, but also adds fullness – and it lasts the day. £15.50; maccosmetics.co.uk.

 The best book I’ve read in the past year is I See You by Clare Mackintosh.
 It’s about a stalker on the London Underground following people who commute along the same route every day.
-In our business you have to be very careful to secrete priceless jewellery in plastic bags or tucked in your pocket, and you have to mix up your routes, which I think is why I related to it.
+In our business we always have to be incredibly security conscious, which is I think why I related to it.

 If I didn’t live near London, the city I would live in is Paris, where I spent six months when I started working at Cartier, aged 22.
 I love the buzzing vibe at Relais de l’Entrecôte, which has a very small menu, and the creamy sauce accompanying the steak is divine – the recipe is a closely guarded secret, but I think it has tarragon in it.
 I love visiting the Musée d’Orsay for art; the Sacré-Coeur for the beauty and for the surrounding markets; and Zut!, an interiors store that specialises in repurposed industrial objects, such as mine carts reborn as coffee tables.
 Musée d’Orsay, 1 Rue de la Légion d’Honneur, 75007 (+331-4049 4814; musee-orsay.fr).
 Relais de l’Entrecôte, 15 Rue Marbeuf, 75008 (+331-4952 0717; relaisentrecote.fr).
 Sacré-Coeur, 35 Rue du Chevalier de la Barre, 75018 (+331-5341 8900; sacre-coeur-montmartre.com).
 Zut!, 9 Rue Ravignan, 75018 (+331-4259 6968; antiquites-industrielles.com).